Chicago History Museum In Brief

 In Store For Kids

 Hotel Lincoln.
 The boutique-style property underwent a complete overhaul in 2012, and while most elements changed dramatically, the spectacular view of Lincoln Park remained the same.
-The views may be seen from guest rooms as well as from rooftop lounge J. Parker and the outdoor patio on the first level of Perennial Virant.
+The views may be seen from guest rooms as well as from rooftop lounge and restaurant, J. Parker.